 Achieving proper and healthy posture means there needs to be a constant mindset of staying aware of how the body is positioned.
-Then regular adjustments of body position are required to maintain healthy body awareness and from getting into bad habits.
-To illustrate this consider walking forward in complete darkness.
-The body knows its relative position even without seeing and understands its existence in space.
+Regular body position adjustments are required to maintain healthy body awareness and avoid getting into bad habits.
+To illustrate this, consider walking forward in complete darkness.
+The body knows its relative position even without seeing and understanding its existence in space.
 This is a function of the brain.

-It is part of the subconscious and so have little to no control over it.
-Because of this individuals begin to lapse into poor poster habits.
+It is part of the subconscious and has little to no control over it.
+Because of this, individuals begin to lapse into poor poster habits.
 An example tilting the head when looking forward or all the way down when checking the phone.
 Over time, these bad habits contribute to spinal misalignment.
-This is where chiropractic can help individuals realize their proprioception tendencies and actively relearn and strengthen positive body awareness and break away from negative postural habits.
+This is where chiropractic can help individuals realize their proprioception tendencies, actively relearn and strengthen positive body awareness, and break away from negative postural habits.

 Body Awareness Habits

-Laying the groundwork for correction of body awareness involves understanding the body’s unconscious habits and the damage that is occurring.
+Laying the groundwork for correcting body awareness involves understanding the body’s unconscious habits and the damage occurring.
 Chiropractic is highly effective for outlining what is happening with the help of radiological imaging and spinal curvature benchmarks.
 Once an individual begins to understand how their posture and spine health are being affected, they can make adjustments to combat this.
 This requires constant vigilance by the individual to actively realize and correct proprioception.

 Optimal Body Exercises

 For individuals that have engaged in dysfunctional habits for years, a chiropractor may recommend optimal loading exercises.
-This process involves teaching how to better balance the body for optimal posture development.
-For example, a chiropractor will have a patient strengthen a weak leg that is shifting the body’s weight to the other dominant leg that results in unbalanced weight distribution causing hip and back pain.
+This process teaches how to better balance the body for optimal posture development.
+For example, a chiropractor will have a patient strengthen a weak leg that is shifting the body’s weight to the other dominant leg resulting in unbalanced weight distribution and causing hip and back pain.

-Chiropractic postural adjustments, optimal loading exercises, and ergonomics are all recommended tools in rehabilitating and preventing bad posture habits.
-Injury Medical Chiropractic and Functional Medicine Clinic will explore every possible approach to help patients understand and overcome the body’s bad habits, and help them achieve optimal spine health.
+Chiropractic postural adjustments, optimal loading exercises, and ergonomics are recommended for rehabilitating and preventing bad posture habits.
+Injury Medical Chiropractic and Functional Medicine Clinic will explore every possible approach to help patients understand and overcome the body’s bad habits and help them achieve optimal spine health.

 Muscles get weaker with too much sitting

-When sitting the gluteal muscles, abdominal muscles, and legs become dormant.
+The gluteal muscles, abdominal muscles, and legs become dormant when sitting.
 Sitting for extended periods day after day causes these muscles to begin to degenerate.
 Metabolism is linked with body composition.
 Having more muscle increases metabolism and helps the body burn more calories.

-Any muscle loss, especially from the lower body which is the largest muscle group, can lead to progressive fat gain if the diet is not adjusted.
+Any muscle loss, especially from the largest muscle group’s lower body, can lead to progressive fat gain if the diet is not adjusted.
 With time gradual muscle loss from the lower body can hurt functional strength, and older age increases the risk of falls and affects the quality of life.